-Given that the rating levels for the class C and D notes are lower than the sovereign ratings, we have not applied our RAS criteria.
-Based on our credit and cash flow analysis and the application of our current counterparty criteria, we consider the available credit enhancement for the class C and D notes to be commensurate with their current ratings.
-We have therefore affirmed our ratings on the class C and D notes.
+Given that the rating levels for the class D and E notes are lower than the sovereign ratings, we have not applied our updated criteria for rating single-jurisdiction securitizations above the sovereign.
+Based on our credit and cash flow analysis and the application of our current counterparty criteria, we consider the available credit enhancement for the class D notes to be commensurate with a lower rating than that currently assigned.
+We have therefore lowered to 'B- (sf)' from 'B (sf)' our rating on the class D notes.
+We consider the available credit enhancement for the class E notes to be commensurate with the currently assigned rating.
+We have therefore affirmed our 'D (sf)' rating on this class of notes.